brettschalin/factorio-min-resources/README.md

 ### But how does it actually work?

-Short answer: it's a series of scripts that takes some abstract goals and turns them into a TAS.
+Short answer: it's mod and Go command that takes some abstract tasks and turns them into a TAS.

 Long answer: I've written a mod (based on https://mods.factorio.com/mod/AnyPctTAS but heavily modified to do what's described here) to take a series of tasks and perform them in order.
 Instead of the original mod hardcoding the order and which tick they're performed on, this allows you to set prerequisites that must be done before a task is started, so you can have something like "craft 10 iron-gear-wheels but not before you take 20 iron-plates from the furnace."
 The mod considers a TAS "done" when there's no more tasks left to perform, and it'll print out how many resources were used in the process.